Philippus/elastic4s/README.md

 The DSL methods are located in the `ElasticDsl` trait which needs to be imported or extended.
 Although the syntax is identical whether you use the HTTP or TCP client, you must import the appropriate trait (`com.sksamuel.elastic4s.ElasticDSL` for TCP or `com.sksamuel.elastic4s.http.ElasticDSL` for HTTP) depending on which client you are using.

 One final import is required if you are using the HTTP client.
-The API needs a way to marshall the JSON response from the elastic server into the strongly typed case classes used by the API.
-Rather than bringing in a JSON library of our choosing and potentially causing dependency issues (or simply bloat), the client simply expects an implicit `JsonFormat` implementation.
+The API needs a way to unmarshall the JSON response from the elastic server into the strongly typed case classes used by the API.
+Rather than bringing in a JSON library of our choosing and potentially causing dependency issues (or simply bloat), the client expects an implicit `JsonFormat` implementation.

 Elastic4s provides several out of the box (or you can roll your own).
-The provided implemenations are elastic4s-circe, elastic4s-jackson, elastic4s-json4, and elastic4s-play-json.
-For example, to use the jackson implementation, add the module to your build and then add this line:
+The provided implemenations are [elastic4s-circe](http://search.maven.org/#search%7Cga%7C1%7Celastic4s-circe), [elastic4s-jackson](http://search.maven.org/#search%7Cga%7C1%7Celastic4s-jackson), [elastic4s-json4](http://search.maven.org/#search%7Cga%7C1%7Celastic4s-json4), and [elastic4s-play-json](http://search.maven.org/#search%7Cga%7C1%7Celastic4s-play-json).
+For example, to use the jackson implementation, add the module to your build and then add this import:

 ```scala
 import com.sksamuel.elastic4s.jackson.ElasticJackson.Implicits._